Alex427427427/infinite_portrait/README.md

 1. Make sure you have python installed from their website

-2. Make sure you have pygame, pillow, and asciimatics installed by entering the following as separate commands:
+2. Make sure you have pygame, pillow, and asciimatics installed by entering the following as separate commands into the command prompt:

 		pip install pygame